 Throughout their email campaigns we see regular references and features from social media.
-Instagram images from customers wearing their Everlane clothing enhances social proof and also gives potential customers a realistic view of what the clothing looks like in real world situations.
+Instagram images from customers wearing their Everlane clothing enhances social proof – an effective psychological hack used in marketing.
+This type of content is known as user-generated content (UGC), and it also helps give potential customers a realistic view of what the clothing looks like in real-world situations.

 Animation in email adds an element of customer delight to a email that isn’t typically possible with static images.
 Everlane make sparse use of animated gifs, meaning that it still retains the novelty factor when you open their emails.